Rensselaer-Spaceflight-Society/Rocket-Engine/README.md

 attempts there still is no acknowledgement, then the control room should assume connection is lost and notify the user.
 If the test stand receives a command that it has already received then it should just send an acknowledgement instead of rerunning code.

-We are still deciding on what the test stand should do if connection is lost.
-This document will be updated when this is decided.
+If test stand connection is lost, then the test stand will automatically go into shutdown procedure.

-The acknowledgement is an 8 byte sequence:
+The acknowledgement is just a repeat of the command received.
-`Accepted`

 The following sequences are the different commands sent by the control computer and what they tell the test stand to do.